vikramsodhan/YouTube-Liker-Commenter/README.md

 A program that Likes every video and comments on the latest 15 uploaded videos of a given Youtube Channel.

+## API

+This program interacts with the YouTube API, documentation found at https://developers.google.com/youtube/v3/docs

 ## Requirements

 Need to create a project at https://console.developers.google.com/ to obtain authorization credentials in order to make API requests.